DrkkDev/SimpleNick/README.md

 3. Ensure **Vault**, **LuckPerms**, and **LPC** plugins are also installed in `plugins`.
 4. Start or restart your server to load the plugin.

+## Use

+Use `/nickhelp` to have the list of the commands of the plugin.

 ## Contribution

 If you want to collaborate please open a [Pull Request](https://github.com/DrkkDev/SimpleNick/pulls)